 Investment staff shall meet with every Fund investment manager in-person at least once every twenty-four (24) months.
-The meetings may take place at a posted Investment Committee Meeting, at the Fund office, at the investment manager's office, or at the designated location of an investment manager sponsored portfolio review.
+The meetings may take place at a posted Investment Committee Meeting, at the Fund office, at the investment manager's office, or at the designated location of an investment manager's sponsored portfolio review.

-For all meetings outside an Investment Committee Meeting, a written report shall be made available to the Investment Committee at the next regularly scheduled meeting summarizing the meeting's purpose and findings.
+For all meetings with staff outside an Investment Committee meeting, a written report shall be maintained by the Investments Department, summarizing the meeting's purpose and findings.